elias-aouad/image-finder/README.md

 ## Docker

-You can also run API on a docker container for more robustness.
+You can also run the API on a docker container for more robustness.
 Follow these steps :

 - Build docker image :